Coronavirus Australia: Why Covid-19 isn't going anywhere soon

 Brazil remains deeply in denial despite more than 50,000 deaths.
 And authoritarian Russia and China continue to obfuscate what their real figures are.

-WORLD WRITHING AROUND US
+WORLD WRITHING AROUND AUS

 Borders are meaningless to a virus.
 It's only Australia's vast moat that is keeping the pandemic at bay.
 For now.
 The rest of the world, however, appears deep in the grip of the pandemic's exponential destruction.